flutter-form-builder-ecosystem/flutter_form_builder/README.md

 * [validators](https://pub.dev/packages/validators) by [dart-league](https://github.com/dart-league)
 * [flutter_chips_input](https://pub.dev/packages/flutter_chips_input) & [flutter_touch_spin](https://pub.dev/packages/flutter_touch_spin) by [Yours truly :-)](https://github.com/danvick)

-## FUTURE PLANS:

 ## SUPPORT
+### PRs
+Any kind of support in the form of Pull Requests are always appreciated.

+We especially welcome efforts to internationalize/localize the package by translating the default validation error texts.

+### Coffee :-)
-If this package was helpful to you in delivering on your project or you just wanna to support this project, a cup of coffee would be highly appreciated ;-)
+If this package was helpful to you in delivering your project or you just wanna to support this project, a cup of coffee would be highly appreciated ;-)

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/purple_img.png)](https://buymeacoff.ee/wb5M9y2Sz)